conda/conda/docs/source/building/recipe.rst

-The easiest way to ensure a package made with `conda constructor <https://github.com/conda/constructor>`_ does not install menus is by removing ``menuinst`` from the list of conda packages included.
+The easiest way to ensure a package made with `conda constructor <https://github.com/conda/constructor>`_ does not install any menu shortcuts is by removing ``menuinst`` from the list of conda packages included.
 To do this, add the following to the constuct.yaml file:

 .. code-block:: yaml